Mine clearance | Project duration: 2019-2021

 Civil war raged in Sri Lanka for 16 years from 1983 to 2009.
 Around 100,000 people lost their lives.
 Both warring parties – the governmental troops and the LTTE, the Tamil military organisation – mined huge swathes of land and left behind countless remnants of war.
 Mine-clearing activities began in 2002 while fighting was still ongoing, but a part of the demined areas were later recontaminated.
-The current government is working to free Sri Lanka from mines and in 2018 ratified both the Ottawa Treaty and the Oslo Treaty.
-Consolidated efforts made it possible to reduce the remaining contamination to an area of 25 square kilometres by the end of 2018.
-The government's vision is to free Sri Lanka of mines completely by 2020.
+The current government is working to free Sri Lanka from mines and in 2018 ratified both the Ottawa Treaty and the Oslo Treaty and is very committed to demining.
+It seems quite realistic that Sri Lanka could be mine free in 3-4 years.

 What we want to achieve